Child Development Complex

 Children not qualified or accepted for any Center funded program may be enrolled in the Fee-based program.
 (If you qualify you may be eligible for funding from off-campus sources.
 The office can provide you with a list of resources and phone numbers).

 For more information on fees and funding, please contact the Mt.
 SAC Child Development Center at (909) 274-4920.

 A federally funded food program provides breakfast, lunch, afternoon snack, and dinner, meeting the nutritional needs of the children.
 Meals are free of charge to all enrolled children.

 Formal application must be made in person at the Child Development Center, Bldg.
-9E, located behind the SAC Book RAC (college bookstore).
-Final acceptance into the program will be determined when all of the following have been completed:
+70, located next to Parking Lot H. Final acceptance into the program will be determined when all of the following have been completed:

 The Center offers parent participation and education opportunities throughout the year.
 Parents are encouraged to engage in these activities as they strengthen and enhance the parent-teacher-child partnership, which promotes school readiness and success.